Proteales

 Proteales is an order of flowering plants consisting of three (or four) families.
 The Proteales have been recognized by almost all taxonomists.

-The representatives of the Proteales are very different from each other.
-The order contains plants that do not look alike at all.
-What they have in common is seeds with little or no endosperm.
-The ovules are often atropic.
+The representatives of the Proteales can be very different from each other due to their very early divergence.
+They possess seeds with little or no endosperm.

+The oldest fossils of Proteales are of the nelumbonaceous genus Notocyamus from the Barremian stage of the Early Cretaceous of Brazil, 126–121 Ma (million years ago).
+According to molecular clock calculations, the lineage that led to Proteales split from other plants about 128 Ma or 125 Ma.

 Families

 Within the classification system of Rolf Dahlgren, the Proteales were in the superorder Proteiflorae, also called Proteanae; The APG II system (of 2003) also recognizes this order, placing it in the clade Eudicots, with the following circumscription: